The COVID-19 pandemic has thrown everyone for a loop, both personally and professionally.

 And while there may be some bias here, we'd also recommend Work It Daily's blog.
 Not only is Work It Daily's blog chock-full of free content, but it's also one of the most diverse blogs, filled with information for people at all stages of their career, and many free resources.

 Resume and cover letter writing, getting noticed by recruiters on LinkedIn, job interviews, career change, and career growth are just a sample of the topics tackled on the blog.
 Work It Daily also writes articles about available opportunities for job seekers and workplace trends.

 When it comes to working on your career, you can never have too much information.

 Join A Coaching Community To Help Guide You And Stay Motivated

 This is another area where you want to do your research and find what works best for your individual needs.
-But once again, I would recommend Work It Daily!
+But once again, we would recommend Work It Daily!

 Work It Daily offers the most affordable career coaching services in the industry, and we take the idea of community to another level.
 Work It Daily members have 24/7 access to a community of coaches through our online platform and mobile phone app.